BBA(LEGAL) - BOARD MEMBERS: ELIGIBILITY/QUALIFICATIONS

 - Is a resident of this state; and

 Election Code 1.020, 11.002

 "Residence" means domicile, one's home and fixed place of habitation to which one intends to return after any temporary absence; one does not lose one's residence status by leaving to go to another place for temporary purposes only.
 A person does not acquire a residence in a place to which the person has come for temporary purposes only and without the intention of making that place the person's home.
 Residence shall be determined in accordance with the common-law rules, as enunciated by the courts of this state, except as otherwise provided by the Election Code.
 Election Code 1.015

 Note: The issue of whether a candidate has satisfied residency requirements should be judicially determined.
 State v.
 Fischer, 769 S.W.2d 619 (Tex.
 App.—Corpus Christi 1989, writ dism'd w.o.j.)

 For purposes of satisfying the continuous residency requirement, a person who claims an intent to return to a residence after a temporary absence may establish that intent only in accordance with Election Code 141.001(a-1), which does not apply to a person displaced from the person's residence due to a declared local, state, or national disaster.
 Election Code 141.001(a-1)–(a-2)

 A candidate for board member representing a single-member district must be a resident of the district the candidate seeks to represent.
 Education Code 11.052(g)

-A person is ineligible to serve as a member of the board of a district if the person has been convicted of an offense under Penal Code 43.02(b) (regarding prostitution).
+A person is ineligible to serve as a member of the board of a district if the person has been convicted of a felony or an offense under Penal Code 43.02(b) (prostitution).
 Education Code 11.066